mirpedrol/modules-embedding/README.md

 # modules-embedding

-A unified framework for embedding and visualizing nf-core modules using LlamaIndex or LangChain.
+Embedding and visualizing nf-core modules using LangChain.

 ## Project Structure